This is a part of a series of posts on improving equity at your company.

 - There are a lot of examples to steal from, such as the Rent the Runway engineering levels.
 Carta does a nice job of explaining the philosophy of their engineering levels.

-- At Gremlin, we chose to have 4 titles: Software Engineer, Senior Software Engineer, Lead Software Engineer, and Principal Software Engineer.
+- I typically go with four titles: Software Engineer, Senior Software Engineer, Staff Software Engineer, and Principal Software Engineer.
 And then we made 3 levels within each, 1, 2, and 3.
 So a level might be something like Senior Software Engineer 2.
-Nowadays, I would swap Staff Engineer for Lead Software Engineer.
+One piece of advice: only go as high as you need to.
+If you don’t have anyone you consider Principal, or Staff, leave those for later.

 - Start using these for your new hires.